 Irvin, after losing the ‘g’, this name sounds way less dated than before.
 There’s something about the ‘erv’ sound, which makes the name highly appealing.
 It also represents modern mutations to names that have been going on for centuries.
 The meaning of this cool name is ‘fresh’.

-This name of the Roman God relates to transitions, which speaks of its connection to the name of the first month of the year, the time of fresh beginnings.
+This name of the Roman God relates to transitions, which speaks of its connection to the name of the first month of the year, the time of commencement.
 It has royal connections as well since Janus was the name of King of Cyprus.

 Greek name Neander, meaning ‘new man’, is the classical form of surname Newman.
 It is quite unique making it best for grabs!